MicrosoftDocs/Advertising-docs/BingAds/bingads-11/bulk-service/campaign-negative-location-criterion.md

     ClientId = "ClientIdGoesHere",

     // Map properties in the Bulk file to the
-    // BiddableCampaignCriterion object of the Campaign Management service.
+    // NegativeCampaignCriterion object of the Campaign Management service.

-    CampaignCriterion = new NegativeCampaignCriterion
+    NegativeCampaignCriterion = new NegativeCampaignCriterion
     {
         // 'Parent Id' column header in the Bulk file CampaignId = campaignIdKey,